The Best Smartphone to buy in September: Apple, Samsung, OnePlus, Xiaomi, and more!

 - Best Affordable Premium Smartphone: OnePlus 9 Pro

-- Best Foldable: Samsung Galaxy Z Fold 2
+- Best Large Foldable: Samsung Galaxy Z Fold 3

 - Best Smartphone Camera: Samsung Galaxy S21 Ultra

 - Best Big Smartphone: Apple iPhone 12 Pro Max

 - Best Small Smartphone: Apple iPhone 12 Mini

 - Best Mid-Tier Smartphone: Samsung Galaxy S20 FE

 - Best Unconventional Smartphone: LG Wing

 - Best Gaming Smartphone: ASUS ROG Phone 5 Ultimate

 - Best Budget Smartphone: OnePlus Nord N10

 - Best Smartphone not sold in the US: Xiaomi Mi 11 Ultra

 Best Overall Smartphone: Apple iPhone 12

-The Apple iPhone 12 is definitely not the most capable smartphone right now — heck, it’s not even the most capable iPhone right now — but it tops this list because it’s the best purchase option for most people.
-Of course, phone enthusiasts would prefer the iPhone 12 Pro, and the 60Hz screen with a notch cutout definitely don’t look as immersive as the 120Hz nearly uninterrupted screens of the Samsung Galaxy S21 Ultra for that bleeding-edge 120Hz display and a much longer list of features.
-But for the average consumer, those extras likely do not justify paying an extra several hundred dollars.
+The Apple iPhone 12 is not the most capable smartphone on the market right now — heck, it’s not even the most capable iPhone right now — but it tops the list here because it’s the best purchase option for most people.
+Yeah, it can’t capture zoom photos as well as an iPhone 12 Pro, and the 60Hz screen with a notch cutout definitely don’t look as immersive as the 120Hz nearly uninterrupted screens of the Samsung Galaxy S21 Ultra.
+But for the average consumer, those extra bells and whistles are not worth paying an additional several hundred dollars.

 If you want to look at just the Android ecosystem, here are the best Android smartphones.

 Best Affordable Premium Smartphone: OnePlus 9 Pro

 This category is different from the above “best overall” category in that this is no longer looking at it from an average consumer perspective.
-This category is for people who want more specs and features but don’t want to pay the four-digit asking price of the Galaxy S21 Ultra.
+This category is for people who follow the smartphone scene closely and want a phone that offers the best combination of specs, features and value.